sudo97/jqml/README.md

 ## Room for improvement

+- [x] Add support for array slicing
 - [ ] Add optional chaining
 - [ ] Add support for filters
 - [ ] Add support for transformations
-- [ ] Add support for more complex operations
-- [ ] Add support for more complex paths
 - [ ] Rigth now it differs from jq, `.[1]` would not work, it would be `[1]`, this is because this is just an accessor, while jq is a full language where the dot has it's own semantics.